exampleuser-name/Arma-3-DMA-Radar/README.md

 - ⬇️: - reduce the object
 - Show name,transport
 - Swap maps
+- Where is the player looking at
+- Yellow local player(you)
+- Follow camera

 The functionality for drawing maps and all objects is written in python.